intellectual-property-office/Assets/README.md

 * <a href="https://nodejs.org/en/">Node.js</a> version 3.X+.
 * <a href="https://github.com/alphagov/govuk_elements">GOV.UK Elements</a>.
   * <a href="https://github.com/alphagov/govuk_frontend_toolkit">GOV.UK Frontend Toolkit</a>.
-* A SASS compiler such as <a href="https://github.com/dlmanning/gulp-sass">gulp-sass</a> (if you wish to manually compile your own stylsheets).
+* A SASS compiler such as <a href="https://github.com/dlmanning/gulp-sass">gulp-sass</a> (if you wish to manually compile your own style sheets).

 ## Installation